CoMakery/tfci/cryptoequity-cobudgeting-currency.md

 ####John Light - The Future of Work in A Peer to Peer Society

 I work with the "Ok Turtles Foundation".
-I have a podcast called P2P Connects Us.
+I have a podcast called [Peer to Peer Connects Us](http://p2pconnects.us).
 I am going to outline the necessary pieces of a peer to peer infrastructure.

 Although BitTorrent was my introduction to peer to peer technology - the block chain has an opportunity to change society on a social level.
 The blockchain is a distributed database that allows anyone to download and store the data and act as a relay for information stored in the block chain.